Lopinavir / RitonavirBrand Name: Kaletra Other Names: LPV / RTV, LPV/r, ritonavir-boosted lopinavir Drug Class: Combination Drugs

 - Diabetes and high blood sugar ( ).

-- Increases in certain fat ( and triglyceride) levels in the blood ( ).
+- Increases in the levels of certain fats (cholesterol and ) in the blood ( ).

 - Increased bleeding in people with hemophilia.